RedHatInsights/insights-core/docs/manpages/insights-info.rst

-The *insights-info* command provides a tool to interrogate insights-core components and any components added using the command options.  *Insights-info* can be used to display embedded documentation and source code for components as well as showing the a component'd dependency information.
+The *insights-info* command provides a tool to interrogate insights-core components and any components added using the command options.  *Insights-info* can be used to display embedded documentation and source code for components as well as showing the a component's dependency information.

 OPTIONS
 =======